SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Ptolemaic cosmology.
-Historical diagram of the Earth-centred (geocentric) Ptolemaic cosmological model.
-This system is known through the Almagest of the Egyptian-Greek astronomer Ptolemy who lived in the 2nd century.
-This work summarized 500 years of Greek astronomy, and this model of the heavens owed much to work by Hipparchus.
+Coloured historical artwork of the Earth-centred (geocentric) Ptolemaic model of the heavens.
+This system is known through the Almagest of the Egyptian-Greek astronomer Ptolemy, of the 2nd century.
+His work summarized 500 years of Greek astronomy and this model of the heavens owes much to work by Hipparchus.
 The Moon, the Sun and the five known planets inhabited a series of perfect, Earth-centred, rotating spheres, ending in a sphere of stars.
-Inaccurate predictions led to it being overthrown by the 1543 heliocentric (Sun-centred) model revived by Copernicus.
-Diagram published in Italy in 1653.
+Later astronomers added more spheres to improve the model.
+However, inaccurate predictions led to it being overthrown by the 1543 Sun-centred (heliocentric) model of Copernicus.
+From Bilder Atlas by Johann Georg Heck, 1860.

 Model release not required.
 Property release not required.